FAQs

 Both medical and surgical treatments aim to reduce inflammation in the nose and sinuses, which can help restore your sense of smell.

-• Medicines: Corticosteroid nasal sprays (or tablets) often help improve smell by reducing inflammation.
+• Corticosteroid nasal sprays (or tablets) and biologics often improve smell by reducing inflammation in the nasal passages and sinuses.

-Your sense of smell plays a big role in how you taste food.
-When you eat, tiny particles from the food travel through a passage connecting your throat to your nose, allowing your smell receptors to enhance the flavours.
+Your sense of smell plays a big role in how you experience taste.
+When you eat, tiny particles from the food travel through a passage that connects your throat to your nose.
+This allows your smell receptors to enhance the flavours, making food taste more vibrant.

-If your sense of smell is reduced, your ability to taste can also be affected.
-You can try a simple experiment: pinch your nose while eating and notice how much harder it is to taste food.
+If your sense of smell is reduced (as in conditions like CRS), your ability to taste food can also be affected.
+A simple experiment you can try is to pinch your nose while eating.
+You’ll notice how much harder it is to taste food because the aromas that enhance flavour can’t reach your smell receptors properly.
+This is why a loss of smell can often lead to a diminished sense of taste.

 Why is smell impairment difficult to treat?

-However, if the olfactory mucosa has been damaged, it may not fully recover, and your sense of smell might not return to normal.
+Corticosteroid nasal sprays and biologics reduce this inflammation and often help improve the sense of smell.
+However, if the olfactory mucosa has been significantly damaged over time, it may not fully recover, meaning your sense of smell might not return to normal levels, even with treatment.

 Is there a difference in the mechanisms driving loss of smell in CRS and SARS-CoV2 infection (the virus causing COVID-19)?

-COVID-19: The exact cause of smell loss is not fully understood.
-Researchers think it may involve temporary damage to the olfactory nerve or the cells supporting it.
+• COVID-19: The exact cause of smell loss with COVID-19 is still not fully understood, but it is believed to be linked to temporary damage to the olfactory nerve or the supporting cells around it, which affects the ability to detect odours.

 Sleep and work